Motorhome layouts: What you need to know

 One of the main benefits of choosing this motorhome layout is that there’s no need for anyone to shuffle through the lounge to go to the toilet or use the kitchen.

-It keeps the living space separate and usually has a better view depending on window placement.
+It keeps the living space separate and usually has a better view, depending on the window placement.

 2. Front lounge layout